xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 ## Step 10: Configure the taxes

-## Step 11: Decide on the shipping method
+## Step 11: Decide on the shipping methods

-## Step: Check the other addon settings
+## Step 12: Check the other addon settings
 early on while configuring a new multivendor X-Cart store Information on how to adjust the Multi-vendor addon settings is available in the article {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %}.

+## Step 13: Consider activating other Multivendor-related addons
+The functionality of a multivendor X-Cart store can be extended by other addons.
+See {% link "Multivendor components" ref_MRQEvicQ %} for an overview of the addons typically used with Multi-vendor.

 # Administrator tasks to manage a multivendor marketplace